German Shepherd Dog Breed

 2. They are extremely intelligent and loyal dogs

-3. They need to know their place in the pack and respond well to firm but gentle training.
+3. They need to know their place in the pack responding well to firm but gentle training.

 4. GSD’s have a high prey drive but are easily trained not to chase.